Lockdown party claims add to list of Boris Johnson scandals

 Johnson’s office initially said he had paid for the redecoration himself, but it was later disclosed that it had been funded by a wealthy Conservative Party donor, David Brownlow.

-Christopher Geidt, an ethics adviser appointed by Johnson, said the prime minister did not know where the money came from until the media reported it in early 2021, after which he paid it back.
+Christopher Geidt, an ethics adviser appointed by Johnson, said the prime minister didn’t know where the money came from until the media reported it in early 2021, after which he paid it back.

 “I have covered the costs.
 I have met the requirements I am obliged to meet in full,” Johnson said in April.